ShanonPearce/ASH-Toolset/README.md

 ![HeSuVi HPCF example](docs/images/hesuvi_hpcf_example.png)
 ![HeSuVi BRIR example](docs/images/hesuvi_brir_example.png)

+### File naming and Structure
+Outputs are saved within the ASH-Custom-Set child folder under the selected directory.
+This will be in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set) by default.
+HeSuVi files however will be saved within the HeSuVi folder (e.g. C:\Program Files\EqualizerAPO\config\HeSuVi) if the selected output directory is the Equalizer APO config directory.

+**BRIRs**
+- BRIRs are saved within the ASH-Custom-Set\BRIRs folder.
+- A folder is created for each set of BRIRs and is named as per the selected parameters.
+    - The naming convention for the folder is "(Listener)_(Reverb_Time)_(Direct_Sound_Gain)_(Room_Target)_(Headphone_Type)".
+- A WAV file is created for a range of source directions around the listener.
+Each WAV file corresponds to a unique direction.
+    - The naming convention for the BRIR WAV files is "BRIR_E(Elevation)_A(Azimuth).wav".
+    - Positive elevation angles correspond to points above the listener while negative angles correspond to points below the listener.
+An elevation of 0 corresponds to a point at the same level as the listener.
+    - Positive azimuth angles correspond to points to the right of the listener while negative angles correspond to points to the left of the listener.
+An azimuth of -90 corresponds to a point directly to the left of the listener while an azimuth of 90 corresponds to a point directly to the right of the listener.
+- A true stereo WAV file is also located in each folder with naming "BRIR_True_Stereo.wav"

+**HpCFs**
+- HpCFs are saved within the ASH-Custom-Set\HpCFs folder
+- A folder is created for each filter type and for each headphone brand that has an exported filter
+- The filters are named as per the headphone name

+**Equalizer APO Configurations**
+- Equalizer APO configurations are saved within the ASH-Custom-Set\E-APO-Configs folder
+- Folders follow the same naming as the BRIRs and HpCFs
+- A set of BRIR convolution configuration files are created for a range of common speaker configurations including Stereo, 5.1 surround, & 7.1 surround.
+- A set of HpCF convolution configuration files are created for each HpCF that was exported

 # License
 ASH-Toolset is distributed under the terms of the GNU Affero General Public License v3.0 (AGPL-3.0).
 A copy of this license is provided in the file LICENSE.